lhorie/mithril-blog/articles/piggybacking-requests-in-a-widgety-world.md

 So, since we were using a RESTful web service architecture, the responsible thing to do was to have a `users` web service, and have the widgets send requests to it.

+For my case, the web service that was getting called repeatedly was one to return a single user, but for the sake of making this discussion more interesting, I'm going to pretend that our widgets dealt with lists of users.

 If you had to implement a client-side model layer to support this architecture, you'd probably create some sort of CRUD class: maybe have a `list` method that fetches a list of users, right?

 ```javascript